jtburkh/sofabaton_control/README.md

 The following apply to the event8 and event9 above:

-* The /dev/input/event8 is the Consumer Control aspects of the SofaBaton are found in the /dev/input/event8, which provides a linkage to specialized keys like reverse, play, fast-forward, etc.
+* The /dev/input/event8 is the Consumer Control aspects of the SofaBaton, and are linked with the /dev/input/event8, which provides a linkage to specialized keys like reverse, play, fast-forward, etc.
 * The /dev/input/event9 (Sofabaton05666 Keyboard) is where the number keys are registered.
 In the sofabaton_control.py the design focuses exclusively on the number buttons and the E button.